jaimesimns/sonification-mre-notes/index.md

 title: "Welcome to my MRE log"
 ---

+# *THE CURRENT VERSION OF THIS CONTENT/SITE CAN BE FOUND AT https://archaeolojay.github.io.
+PLEASE GO THERE AS OF 24/4/2021.*

 # “Welcome to my MRE log!”
 This is mainly for me, to help me track what I've done and where I'm going.